busyowo/obj/README.md

 - Udemy: Learn the skills to become a Product Manager

 ### Experience

-#### April 2023 - Present
-#### Freelance ServiceNow Product Manager, Techinklass
-Brought in as an independent contractor to the project team, I played a key role in aligning product development with client requirements to ensure maximum benefit from their ServiceNow investment.
-Initially contracted for six months, my role was extended for an additional six months due to the success of the project.
-I facilitated requirement gathering sessions, guided the development process, and ensured the delivery of tailored solutions that enhanced the client's ServiceNow experience and value.
-- **Requirement Gathering**: Led client requirement sessions to align business goals with ServiceNow ITSM capabilities.
-- **Product Development**: Developed custom applications using ServiceNow Studio and AES to streamline workflows.
-Designed front-end portal experiences tailored to various user groups' needs, enhancing user experience and maximizing ServiceNow investments.
-- **Service Catalog Customization**: Enhanced user experience by customizing service catalog items and order guides, ensuring alignment with business processes and improving ServiceNow usability.
-- **Workflow Automation & Advanced Scripting**: Configured workflows with Flow Designer and implemented JavaScript and Glide API scripts for advanced customization and automation.
-- **Data Management & System Integration**: Managed data mapping and transformation with Import Sets.
-Implemented REST, SOAP APIs, and web services for seamless system integration.
-- **Quality Assurance & Change Management**: Conducted rigorous manual testing and efficiently deployed changes using Update Sets to ensure reliable ServiceNow solutions.
-- **Training**: Conducted comprehensive training sessions for end-users and administrators to optimize ServiceNow solution utilization."

 #### May 2014 - Present
 #### Product Management Lead, Sysserve
 Sysserve, a developer of enterprise physical asset software for medium to large enterprises, I played a multifaceted role in the company's product development and operations.
 I ensured seamless product lifecycle management and drove continuous improvement & innovation to align with market needs and business goals.